Skip to content

 Writing Metaclasses That Actually Solve Real Problems

-Pattern 1 — Auto-Registry: You want every subclass of a base class to be automatically registered in a lookup table the moment it's defined — without any manual register() call.
-Plugin systems, command-line tool dispatchers, and serialisers all use this.
+Pattern 1 — Auto-Registry: Every subclass of a base class is automatically registered in a lookup table the moment it is defined, without any manual register() call.
+Plugin systems, command-line tool dispatchers, serialisers, and event handler systems all use this.
+The alternative — requiring developers to manually call register() after every new class — produces bugs whenever someone forgets, and those bugs are silent: the plugin exists, it just is not reachable.

-Pattern 2 — Interface Enforcement: You want to guarantee that every concrete subclass implements certain methods at class definition time, not at instantiation time.
-This catches bugs in CI rather than in production at 2am.
+Pattern 2 — Interface Enforcement: Every concrete subclass is guaranteed to implement certain methods at class definition time, not at instantiation time.
+This catches missing method implementations in CI rather than in production at 2am when a code path is first exercised.
+The difference between a metaclass and an ABC here is timing: ABCs raise at instantiation, metaclasses raise when the class is defined.

 # ================================================================